CobanAkdemirlab/NMDescapediseasegene_paper/NMDesc/idr/README.md

 2. WT and mutated varants' **IDR overlap with canonical NMDesc region**

 3. If any **variant is after the start of WT IDR region**.

+idr_main.R should be the first R script to run